LeetLLM

 Threats to evaluate

 • RAG poisoning: Injecting malicious documents into the vector store to manipulate the AI's "source of truth" (OWASP LLM04).
-An attacker with write access to ShipSmart's shared carrier-rates folder could upload a fake "carrier pricing update" with inflated rates.
-When warehouse staff query the system for shipping costs, the poisoned document appears as a legitimate source and could distort fulfillment decisions for days.
+An attacker with write access to AtlasOps's shared vendor-rates folder could upload a fake "vendor pricing update" with inflated rates.
+When operations staff query the system for vendor costs, the poisoned document appears as a legitimate source and could distort incident-response decisions for days.

 • Embedding inversion attacks: An adversary tries to recover information about the source text from stored vectors (OWASP LLM08).
 Embeddings are optimized for similarity search, not confidentiality.
 They shouldn't be treated as encrypted data.
 Organizations handling highly sensitive data should minimize what gets embedded and evaluate whether some fields should be retrieved from the source system on demand instead of stored in embeddings at all.